-Breastfeeding frequently and properly assures your baby the best nutrition and keeps your milk supply abundant.
+Breastfeeding often and properly assures your baby the best nutrition and keeps your milk supply abundant.
 It also decreases engorgement, clogged ducts, and the chance of mastitis (breast infection).

-Watch your baby's cues, not the clock, to determine the frequency and length of feedings.
+Watch your baby's cues, not the clock, to decide how often and how long to feed.
 The more often and effectively a baby breastfeeds, the more milk will be made.
 Refer back to "Breastmilk and Your Baby" for signs about whether your baby is getting enough milk.
-Your baby's weight gain will also be one of the best ways to determine if your baby is getting enough milk.
-Let your baby's doctor know if you think your baby is not getting enough milk.
-You can also call UWIVMC Lactation Services for any questions or concerns regarding your milk supply.
+Your baby's weight gain will also be one of the best ways to learn if your baby is getting enough milk.
+Let your baby is getting enough milk.
+Let your baby is not getting enough milk.
+You can also call Valley's Lactation Services for any questions or concerns about your milk supply.